 Christchurch mosque shootings

-One year after the mosque attacks, a campaign has collected messages for Christchurch's Muslims.
+One year after the mosque attacks, a campaign has collected messages for Christchurch's Muslim community.

 New Zealand has "fundamentally changed" since the Christchurch mosque attacks, says PM.

-Wasseim and his daughter are among the survivors of New Zealand's Christchurch mosques shooting.
+Wasseim and his daughter were among the victims of New Zealand's Christchurch mosques shooting.